 The Scramble for Madagascar

-The world’s fourth largest island was among the prizes of Europe’s ruthless African land grab.
-When one American diplomat made plans for his own enterprise, he soon found that the French had other ideas.
+Madagascar was among the prizes of Europe’s ruthless African land grab.
+When a US diplomat made plans for his own colony, he found that the French had other ideas.

 A French couple on a rickshaw in Madgascar, taken by the Swedish photographer Walter Kaudern, c.
 October 1912.
 The Museum of World Culture.
 Public Domain.